harshnehal1996/ML_OPS/reports/README.md

 ![architecture](figures/Architecture.png)

-Our starting point of the diagram is local setup, where we integrated Hydra and WANDB to create our model and training environment including logging and config.
-Then we pushed data to github firstly to store changes, but also to make use of github actions and testing implemented within these.
-From github files go straight to Cloud Build in which docker image is created and next pushed to Container Registry.
-Due to data version control issues we faced, another docker image containing all the data was created locally.
-Later on this image was also transferred to Container Registry.
+Our starting point of the diagram is the local setup, where we integrated Hydra and W&B to create our model and training environment including logging and configuration.
+Then we pushed data to github firstly to store changes, but also to make use of github actions and testing implemented within these which is a part of continuous integration.
+We also integrated DVC to pull the latest version of the dataset from the remote storage such as Google Drive or the GCloud Bucket.
+Next the Cloud Build Trigger is setup in the GCloud console and will start the build process when all the tests have passed in GitHub Actions.
+When the docker image is built, it is then pushed to the container registry.

+In our case, the docker file built for training was too large (around 24 GB), so the build failed due to a timeout issue.
+Then we decided to locally build the docker image and push to the GCloud container registry.
+Next the Compute Engine instance pulls the image from the container registry and starts the training process.
+The trained models are then stored in the GCloud Bucket.

+Next for Cloud Deployment we use a service called Cloud Run which will pull the container which has the FastAPI application and respond to POST API requests from the end user.
+The user sends feedback to the developer to improvize on the model.
+This completes the MLOps pipeline.
 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**